Wright brothers: Lawsuits begin

 Curtiss refused to pay license fees to the Wrights and sold an airplane equipped with ailerons to the Aeronautic Society of New York in 1909.
 The Wrights filed a lawsuit, beginning a years-long legal conflict.
 They also sued foreign aviators who flew at U.S. exhibitions, including the leading French aviator Louis Paulhan.
 The Curtiss people derisively suggested that if someone jumped in the air and waved his arms, the Wrights would sue.

 European companies which bought foreign patents the Wrights had received sued other manufacturers in their countries.
 Those lawsuits were only partly successful.
 Despite a pro-Wright ruling in France, legal maneuvering dragged on until the patent expired in 1917.
 A German court ruled the patent invalid because of prior disclosure in speeches by Wilbur Wright in 1901, and Chanute in 1903.
 In the U.S. the Wrights made an agreement with the Aero Club of America to license airshows which the Club approved, freeing participating pilots from a legal threat.
 Promoters of approved shows paid fees to the Wrights.
 The Wright brothers won their initial case against Curtiss in February 1913 when a judge ruled that ailerons were covered under the patent.
 The Curtiss company appealed the decision.

 From 1910 until his death from typhoid fever in 1912, Wilbur took the leading role in the patent struggle, travelling incessantly to consult with lawyers and testify in what he felt was a moral cause, particularly against Curtiss, who was creating a large company to manufacture aircraft.
 The Wrights' preoccupation with the legal issue stifled their work on new designs, and by 1911 Wright airplanes were considered inferior to those of European makers.
-Indeed, aviation development in the U.S. was suppressed to such an extent that, when the U.S. entered World War I, no acceptable American-designed airplanes were available, and U.S. forces were compelled to use French machines.
+Indeed, aviation development in the U.S. was suppressed to such an extent that, when the U.S. entered World War I in April 1917, no acceptable American-designed airplanes were available, and American forces were compelled to use French machines.
 Orville and Katharine Wright believed Curtiss was partly responsible for Wilbur's premature death, which occurred in the wake of his exhausting travels and the stress of the legal battle.